aviaryan/asset-price-alerts/README.md

    crontab -e
    ```

-3. Add the following line to run the script every day at 8:00 AM (adjust the path as needed):
+3. Add the following line to run the script every day at 11:00 AM (adjust the path and time as needed):

    ```
-   0 8 * * * cd /full/path/to/repo/asset-price-alert && uv run main.py
+   0 11 * * * cd /full/path/to/repo/asset-price-alert && /full/path/to/uv run main.py
    ```

    - This assumes your project is located at `/full/path/to/repo/asset-price-alert`.